Wildhoney/Keo/README.md

 </button>
 ```

+As both of Keo's `setState` and `dispatch` functions return the arguments passed to them, you can safely `pipe`.

 ## Selecting Elements

 Until [`Proxy`](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Proxy) is more widely supported, Keo uses the `element` function to select elements &ndash; it essentially takes a `key` and returns the corresponding element.
 Simply destructure `element`: